 Where is Mrs Macquarie’s Point?

 This is the spot for party lovers on a budget who have plenty of time to spare.
-This is not a good place if you don’t like crowds, but if you do you will love it here.
-With a few thousand people waiting for a the party to begin the mood is great.
-Despite the crowded conditions everyone is generally very well-behaved, good numbers of security staff and no byo alcohol help on that front.
+This is not a good place if you don’t like crowds, but if you do you have found your home!
+With a few thousand people waiting for the action to begin the mood is great.
+Despite the crowded conditions, everyone is generally very well-behaved, good numbers of security staff and no byo alcohol help on that front.
 Overall I would describe the atmosphere as friendly although it can get a little rowdy later in the day.
 We witnessed a couple of young ladies from the UK who had had a little too much sun (or beer? who’s to say) decide they need to dance topless!

 What is available at the site?

-Food and drink is on sale, standard festival fare, noodles, wraps and the like at gourmet prices.
-Beers were $7 in 2011 and there was a refund on bottles to encourage returns.
-Wine was only available in 1 litre tetra packs for $28 from memory but it was quite good.
+Food and drink are on sale, standard festival fare, noodles, wraps and the like at gourmet prices.
+Beers are pricey but there was a refund on bottles to encourage returns.
+Wine was only available in 1-litre tetra packs but from memory but it was surprisingly good.

 You can bring in all your own food and non-alcoholic drinks but no glass.
 You are searched on entry and they do take things away so it’s best just to follow the rules.

 Would I do it again?

-Too many people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and still this is my favourite place to watch the New Year’s Eve fireworks display in Sydney.
+Too many people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and this is my favourite place to watch the New Year’s Eve fireworks display in Sydney.

-The older I get the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens tickets that offer the same view with the addition of a 5-course meal and a dance floor.
+The older I get though the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens tickets that offer the same view with the addition of a 5-course meal, a dance floor and a seat.
 For anyone on a budget it really does not get any better than this provided you can get a spot away from the tree cover.